ed-kung/CSUN-Econ-433/README.md

 ### Grading

 - **Homework Assignments (20%)**
   - These will usually be reading assignments (textbook chapter or article) and an associated Canvas quiz.
-These quizzes are due on Mondays, with a penalty for late submissions.
+These quizzes are due on Wednesdays, with a penalty for late submissions.
 You'll usually have three attempts on each quiz.

 - **Weekly Labs (20%)**
   - In-class lab sessions where you get hands-on experience working with data analysis relevant to policy.
 Lab assignments will be introduced, completed, and graded *in-class*.
 If you can't finish in class, you have the opportunity to submit your code by the following Monday, with a late penalty.
 There may also be in-class quizzes associated with the labs.